Protein: The Recovery Weapon.

 Most elite athletes will aim consume protein as part of each meal to promote optimal recovery and growth.
 This will usually involve consuming 20-40g of protein, equivalent to a medium to large chicken breast, across four to seven feeds per day.

 A lot of research has been undertaken to establish whether there is an optimal time to consume protein, however thus far an exact and optimal period of time has not been established.
-The growth effect of exercise is long-lasting but will diminish over time so consuming protein reasonably soon after exercise is probably key.
-Whilst athletes lead there nutritional practises with a food first approach…it is not food only and supplements, shakes and bars are often great strategies for convenience to hit protein intake goals and timing pattens.
+The growth effect of exercise is long-lasting but will diminish over time so consuming protein reasonably soon after exercise is probably key [4].

 Is It True the More Protein I Eat, the Better?

 It’s a myth that the more protein we consume, the bigger our muscles get.
-A number of studies have demonstrated this, and it is now widely believed that approximately twenty to thirty grams of protein per meal is sufficient for the body to consume after exercise to ensure optimal muscle protein synthesis.
+A number of studies have demonstrated this, and it is now widely believed that in the region of twenty grams of protein per meal is sufficient for the body to consume after exercise to ensure optimal muscle protein synthesis [2].
 Although more is not likely to have negative effectives unless you have specific health conditions it is likely to add little value.

 Is Animal Protein Better than Plant Protein?